elysium-suite/aeacus/README.md

    - Put your **config** in `/opt/aeacus/scoring.conf` or`C:\aeacus\scoring.conf`.

-     > Or run `./aeacus configure` to launch GUI tool for configuring vulnerabilities (Linux only)

      - _Don't have a config?
 See the example at the bottom of this README._

    - Put your **README data** in `ReadMe.conf`.